Joy Bangla: Former national slogan of Bangladesh

+However, in December 2024, the Supreme Court of Bangladesh ruled that it will no longer be the national slogan of Bangladesh.

 Political slogan

 In Bangladesh

 The salutation "Joy Bangla" is the official slogan of the Bangladesh Awami League.
-The phrase "Joy Bangla, Joy Bangabandhu" is used by the party members at the end of speeches and communications pertaining to or referring to patriotism towards Bangladesh and Bangabandhu Sheikh Mujib.
+The phrase "Joy Bangla, Joy Bangabandhu" is used by the party members at the end of speeches and communications pertaining to or referring to patriotism towards Bangladesh and Sheikh Mujibur Rahman.

 In West Bengal

 The slogan Joy Bangla is also officially used by Mamata Banerjee and by her party Trinamool Congress as part of attempt to create a territorial and ethnolinguistic identity for Bengalis in India.
 It is used in particular, as a closing remark for political speeches.

-In West Bengal in January 2018, for the first time in India, Bengali national organization "Bangla Pokkho" raised the slogan Joy Bangla.
+In West Bengal in January 2018, for the first time in India, Bengali nationalist organization "Bangla Pokkho" raised the slogan Joy Bangla.

 In popular culture

 On 7 March 1971 Sheikh Mujibur Rahman called for independence and asked the people of Bangladesh to launch a major campaign of civil disobedience and organized armed resistance at a mass gathering of people held at the Race Course Ground in Dhaka.